gravitational/workshop/docker.md

 If you prefer, it's possible to add the option `--rm` to the `run` subcommand so that the container will be cleaned automatically as soon as it stops its execution.

-### Adding envrionment variables
+### Adding environment variables

-Let's see what environment variables there are by default:
+Let's see what environment variables are used by default:

 ```
 $ docker run busybox env